 - Murray Blake's story (Australian Army).

-Other stories are available in the Australians at War Film Archive - like John O'Callaghan.
-Leading Engineering Mechanic (LME) John O’Callaghan, RAN, was on board HMAS Sydney for 2 voyages to Vietnam in 1965.
+Other stories are available in the Australians at War Film Archive, such as John O'Callaghan.
+Leading Engineering Mechanic (LME) John O’Callaghan, RAN, was aboard HMAS Sydney on 2 voyages to Vietnam in 1965.
 During this interview, he discusses the technical aspects of troop-carrying, the trip to Vietnam, the crew’s interaction with the troops at sea and the vulnerability of Sydney at anchor in Vung Tau harbour.

 Glossary